 Check that the college you're going to attend is accredited and that any courses you take, the credits transfer.

 - This is huge, if you take classes, you want to make sure the credits transfer if you decide at a later date to move onto a higher degree at a different college or university.
+So many colleges in the past weren't accredited and you didn't get the credits you deserved when you transferred to finish out your degrees.
+If you want to continue on to a Masters or Doctorate, you need to make sure all of your credits transfer, otherwise it's a waste of time.

 Make sure you get the most financial aid grants you can before taking out loans.